-Each director receives payment of an annual retainer fee as well as each member of a committee of the Board, such payment being in addition to attendance fees per meeting.
-The attendance fees have been eliminated on August 7, 2015.
+Each director receives payment of an annual retainer fee as well as each member of a committee of the Board.
 Directors also receive reimbursement for reasonable expenses incurred in connection with attending Board and committee meetings.

 Share Ownership Requirements

 In order to meet best corporate governance practices, the Board approved a minimum share ownership requirement for members of the Board.
 Members of the Board must own, directly or indirectly, a number of Common Shares and DSUs of the Corporation having a market value equal to three times the amount of the annual compensation payable to them, it being understood that a new director shall have a period of four years to comply with such requirement.